Mohammedvaraliya/Data-Structures-and-Algorithms/Sort/Quick Sort/README.md

                 elements = [11, 9, 29, 7, 2, 15, 28]

-    let pivot is the first element of the array i.e pivot = 11 let initialize two pointer start and end.
+    let pivot is the first element of the array i.e index of pivot = 0 and value is 11 let initialize two pointer start and end.

-    start is the pointer after the pivot i.e start = 9 end is the last element from the array i.e end = 28
+    start is the pointer after the pivot i.e index of start = 0 end is the last element from the array i.e index of end = 6

     perform while loop such that start is less than end.